About the Renaissance Scholars Distinction

 How soon after I apply for certification will I know if I’ve been certified as a Renaissance Scholar candidate?

-Certification decisions are made within approximately one month after receipt of the application.
+Certification decisions are made within approximately six weeks after receipt of the application.
 However, for certain combinations of major and minor, applicants may be contacted for additional information.
 Please note that applications for certification from students graduating in the current academic year will be given priority review.

 If I am certified as a Renaissance Scholar candidate and I graduate in the fall semester, can I still apply for the Renaissance Scholar prizes to be awarded the May before I graduate?